Invasion percolation on the Poisson-weighted infinite tree: The stationary graph and box processes

-In proving Theorem~\ref{boxespgw}, we will use the following identity, which we quote in advance. \begin{lem} For integers $a \geq 0$, $b > 0$, let $I_{a,b}:= \int_{0}^{1}x^{a}e^{-bx}\, dx$.
-Then $I_{b-1,b}-I_{b,b}=e^{-b}/b$ for each $b> 0$.\end{lem} \begin{proof} Integration by parts.\end{proof} The final step before proving Theorem~\ref{boxespgw} is to derive the the conditional distribution of $\LEFT_0=|\BOXES^0|$ given $\HEIGHT_0$.
+The final step before proving Theorem~\ref{boxespgw} is to derive the conditional distribution of $\LEFT_0=|\mathrm{BG}^0|$ given $\HEIGHT_0$.
 As this will be useful later in the paper, we state it as a separate lemma.
 Write

-\begin{lem} For all $0 < y < 1$ and all $n \geq 1$,
+\begin{lem} For all $0 < y < 1$ and all $n \geq1$,